cfjello/CxChord/README.md

 mached = cm.getMatch();
 console.log( JSON.stringify(mached, null, " ") );
 ```
-See the examples directory of the package under node_modules for more examples or ./test/spec/CxChordSpec.ts for more details.
+See also the examples directory of the package under node_modules or the test specification under ./test/spec/CxChordSpec.ts for more details.